-Negligent Hiring or Poor Driver Supervision
+Negligent Hiring Or Poor Driver Supervision

-Macon Truck Accident Lawyer Explains Trucking Company Liability
+Truck Accident Lawyer Explains Trucking Company Liability

 State and federal laws require trucking companies to practice due diligence when hiring and supervising commercial drivers to prevent trucking accidents.
 Commercial trucks weigh up to 80,000 pounds, and they require extensive training and special licensing to operate.
 Drivers must demonstrate they have a history of safe driving and are medically able to operate these massive vehicles.
 However, many businesses in the trucking industry hire unqualified drivers to cut costs.
 In many cases, these companies know they can hire unqualified drivers for less money.
 They may fail to conduct background checks on drivers with unsafe driving histories.
 Trucking companies may also fail to properly train and supervise drivers.
 This kind of negligence can cause serious truck accidents and catastrophic injuries to other motorists.

 Negligent hiring and supervision practices typically leave a paper trail.
 For example, trucking companies are required by law to maintain detailed files on a commercial driver’s history.
 If you or a loved one were injured in a truck accident, our attorneys can help gather and preserve this crucial evidence.
-Macon truck accident lawyer Kathy McArthur and her team of experienced attorneys have recovered more than $250 million for injury victims in Georgia.
+Truck accident lawyer Kathy McArthur and her team of experienced attorneys have recovered more than $250 million for injury victims in Georgia.
 If trucking company negligence caused your wreck, then we will find out and help you hold the company accountable.

-Was My Truck Wreck Caused by Negligent Hiring?
+Was My Truck Wreck Caused By Negligent Hiring?

 During hiring, companies must conduct thorough background checks on new commercial drivers and ensure they have valid commercial driver’s licenses (CDLs).
 These background checks can help identify applicants with histories of substance abuse, prior serious crashes or disqualifying medical conditions.
-Pre-employment screenings should pull records from applicants, such as:
+Preemployment screenings should pull records from applicants, such as:

-- Substance abuse records: Trucking companies must conduct pre-employment drug screening tests on applicants.
+- Substance abuse records: Trucking companies must conduct preemployment drug screening tests on applicants.
 In addition, companies may also pull drug test records from previous employers going back three years.

 - Medical exam records: Trucking companies must hire medically qualified drivers.
 Certain health conditions pose a significant crash risk.
 For example, workers with untreated sleep apnea may be more likely to cause accidents due to drowsy driving.
 In other cases, medical conditions may disqualify drivers from holding a commercial driver’s license (CDL).

-After a truck crash, an attorney can obtain these records and other documentation concerning the driver and the trucking company.
+After a truck crash, an attorney can obtain these records and any other documentation concerning the driver and the trucking company.
 If there is evidence that a company employed drivers with histories of failed drug tests, disqualifying medical conditions or prior crashes, then this may constitute negligent hiring.

-Additionally, trucking companies must keep detailed documentation on commercial drivers, such as DQL files or drug testing records.
+Additionally, trucking companies must keep detailed documentation on commercial drivers, such as DQ files or drug testing records.
 Missing documentation could also be a sign that the company did not practice due diligence during the hiring process.
-A qualified Macon truck injury lawyer can work to secure this documentation or gather evidence that demonstrates it is missing.
+A qualified truck injury lawyer can work to secure this documentation or gather evidence that demonstrates it is missing.
 Your attorney can use this information to prove liability in your insurance claim and/or personal injury lawsuit.

 Did Negligent Driver Supervision Cause My Truck Crash?

-Not only are truck companies required to hire qualified drivers, they must also properly supervise employees to ensure they act in the interest of public safety.
+Not only are truck companies required to hire qualified drivers, but they must also properly supervise employees to ensure they act in the interest of public safety.
 Proper supervision can eliminate or minimize the risk of a truck wreck due to driver error.
 However, negligent supervision can occur when:

 - Trucking companies fail to provide adequate training for new CDL drivers.
 New hires must receive training to recognize potential hazards and operate their vehicles.
 For example, drivers must know how to check tire pressure or properly secure loads from shifting before taking solo assignments.